-Windows XP Home Edition/ Windows XP Professional/

-Windows Vista/Windows 7

-Macintosh: Mac OS X v.10.3 or later
+Windows: Windows XP Home Edition/ Windows XP Professional/ Windows Vista/Windows 7/Windows 8 Macintosh: Mac OS X v.10.3 or later

-- 1 Turn the camera off and connect it to the computer. - The location of the USB port varies with the computer.
-For details, refer to your computer's manual. - 2 Turn on the camera. - The selection screen for the USB connection is displayed. - 3 Press $\triangle \nabla$ to select [Storage].
-Press R.
+1 Turn the camera off and connect it to the computer.

+- The location of the USB port varies with the computer.
+For details, refer to your computer's manual. - 2 Turn on the camera. - The selection screen for the USB connection is displayed. - USB Storage MTP Print Exit Set E3 - 3 Press $\Delta \nabla$ to select [Storage].
+Press \otimes . - 4 The computer recognizes the camera as a new device.